-- If a volunteer is a professional (e.g., an architectural historian meeting 36 CFR 61 qualifications) and is performing duties corresponding to their profession, their normal rate of pay is acceptable as long as it does not exceed the allowable federal maximum. - For all other volunteers, time is valued at the current rate assigned to volunteer time in Michigan by the Independent Sector.
+- If a volunteer is a professional (e.g., an architectural historian meeting 36 CFR 61 qualifications) and is performing duties corresponding to their profession, their normal rate of pay is acceptable as long as it does not exceed the allowable federal maximum, which is \$72.57 as of FY21. - For all other volunteers, time is valued at \$26.93/hour, which is the value assigned to volunteer time in Michigan by the Independent Sector as of 2020.